Posterior urethral valves

 Posterior urethral valves are congenital and only seen in male infants 2.
-The estimated incidence is at ~1 in 10,000-25,000 live births with a higher rate of incidence in utero.
+The estimated incidence is at ~1 in 10,000-25,000 live births with a higher rate of occurrence in utero.

 Clinical presentation depends on the severity of obstruction.
-In severe obstruction the diagnosis is usually made antenatally.
-The mother will be small for gestational age and ultrasound examination will demonstrate oligohydramnios and associated abnormalities (see below) 3.
+In severe obstruction, the diagnosis is usually made antenatally.
+The fetus will be small for gestational age and ultrasound examination will demonstrate oligohydramnios and associated abnormalities (see below) 3.
 In less severe cases, the diagnosis is often not apparent until early infancy.
 Urinary tract infections are common in this group 3.

-Posterior urethral valves result from the formation of a thick, valve-like membrane from tissue of Wolffian duct origin (failure of regression of the mesonephric duct 5) that courses obliquely from the verumontanum to the most distal portion of the prostatic urethra.
-This is thought to occur in early gestation (~ 5-7 weeks 6).
-The valve is actually a diaphragm with a central pinhole, however as it is more rigid along its line of fusion it gradually distends, and becomes distended into a bilobed sail-like or windsock-like structure 1-3.
+Posterior urethral valves result from the formation of a thick, valve-like membrane from a tissue of Wolffian duct origin (failure of regression of the mesonephric duct 5) that courses obliquely from the verumontanum to the most distal portion of the prostatic urethra.
+This is thought to occur in early gestation (5-7 weeks 6).
+The valve is a diaphragm with a central pinhole, however as it is more rigid along its line of fusion it gradually distends and becomes distended into a bilobed sail-like or windsock-like structure 1-3.

-The vast majority of cases are sporadic, although rare examples of PUVs occurring in families have been reported 5.
+The vast majority of cases are sporadic, although rare examples of posterior urethral valves occurring in families have been reported 5.

 Posterior urethral valves are also seen in association with other congenital abnormalities including 2:

-Assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5.
+in severe cases oligohydramnios and renal dysplasia 2 (assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5)

-keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve.
+keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve

-Following birth, findings are the same as those on antenatal ultrasound, although as patients who present after birth usually have less severe obstruction, the features may be less evident.
+Following birth, findings are the same as those on antenatal ultrasound.
+Patients who present after birth usually have less severe obstruction, and so the features may be less evident:

-The bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5.
+bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5

-The kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5.
-They may also be hyperechoic with loss of the normal corticomedullary differentiation, a manifestation of renal dysplasia 5.
+kidneys may be hyperechoic with loss of normal corticomedullary differentiation, a manifestation of renal dysplasia 5

 In some cases high pressure generated during attempted micturition can result in rupture of the collecting system with accumulations of urine in various compartments, including 3,5:

-intraperitoneal bladder rupture: intraperitoneal fluid, indistinguishable ultrasonographically from ascities
+intraperitoneal bladder rupture: intraperitoneal fluid, indistinguishable ultrasonographically from ascites

 Voiding cystourethrogram (VCUG)

 Voiding cystourethrogram (VCUG) is the best imaging technique for the diagnosis of posterior urethral valves.
-The diagnosis is best made during the micturition phase in a lateral or oblique views, such that the posterior urethra can be imaged adequately 1,4.
+The diagnosis is best made during the micturition phase in lateral or oblique views, such that the posterior urethra can be imaged adequately 1,4.
 Findings include 1:

-dilatation and elongation of the posterior urethra (equivalent of the ultrasonographic keyhole sign)
+dilatation and elongation of the posterior urethra (the equivalent of the ultrasonographic keyhole sign)